jamesmeneghello/pynab/README.md

 In development:
 ---------------

-- Release renaming for obfuscated releases
+- Release renaming for obfuscated releases (works for misc/books, breaks other stuff)
 - Pre-DB comparisons maybe?